open-austin/indigent-defense-stats/README.md

 ## Tyler Technologies Odyssey court records scraper

 This is a scraper to collect and process public case records from the Tyler Technologies Odyssey County Records system.
 The intention is to gain insight and advocate for defendant's rights.
+A good search for ["Copyright * Tyler Technologies" "Court Calendar"](https://www.google.com/search?q=%22Copyright+*+Tyler+Technologies%22+%22Court+Calendar%22&oq=%22Copyright+*+Tyler+Technologies%22+%22Court+Calendar%22&aqs=edge..69i57.283j0j1&sourceid=chrome&ie=UTF-8) will show some other possible sites to scrape.

-Supported portals:
+Tested with:
 - http://public.co.hays.tx.us/

 ### Installation